 National Day of Monaco

-Saint-Rainier day is Monégasque National Day.
+Saint-Rainier day is Monégasque National Day — a holiday for Monaco residents.
 It is held every 19th of November.
 Locals celebrate with fireworks over Port Hercule harbor the evening before (the night of the 18th).

 The Palace Parade

 A parade in front of the Palace follows the mass in the morning in the Cathedral.
-It’s a great opportunity to see the Knights of Malta, ambassadors, consuls and state officials in uniforms as they congregate in the Place Saint Nicholas.
-There are festivities throughout the town.
-This includes concerts, parades on the Place du Palais and medal ceremonies.
-Live coverage of events in Monaco available on “Monaco Channel” (starting at 9:55 AM in Monaco, or 3:55 AM EST).
+It’s a great opportunity to see the Knights of Malta, ambassadors, consuls and state officials in uniforms.
+There are festivities throughout the town including concerts, parades on the Place du Palais and other ceremonies.

 Monaco’s National Day: A Rich History